chaplonglau/hello-world/README.md

 hello-world
 ===========

-My first repository on GitHub
+My first repository on GitHub.
+Figuring out all the merry things of git.